 Glucose is a simple sugar that provides energy to our bodies when absorbed by the blood.
 When kept in the correct range, it prevents us from developing chronic conditions such as diabetes mellitus, or other complications including hypertension, atherosclerosis, hyperglycaemia or hypoglycaemia.

 How is Blood Glucose regulated?

 Blood glucose is regulated by two main hormones, insulin and glucagon.
 These two hormones work together to keep blood glucose levels in the normal range.
-When glucose is too high (Hypoglycaemia), glucagon is stimulated to raise the levels and stop feelings of dizziness and confusion.
+When glucose is too low (Hypoglycaemia), glucagon is stimulated to raise the levels and stop feelings of dizziness and confusion.
 Normal fasting blood glucose levels should be between 4.4-7.8.
 If fasting blood glucose levels are above this range, it can indicate impaired glucose tolerance or Diabetes.

 Blood Glucose and Diabetes

 Blood Glucose has many associated conditions involved, predominantly, Diabetes mellitus.
 There are two types of Diabetes:

 Exercise can be used to treat and manage the effect of diverse blood glucose levels, especially Diabetes and hyperglycaemia.
 At Pro Health Care, our Exercise Physiologists offer small group classes for Diabetic patients.
 We aim to ensure that appropriate attention is given to each patient in order to reach certain goals whilst understanding their limitations.
 Each patient is assessed and given an individualised program focused on diabetes management, reducing the likelihood of developing other chronic conditions and improvement of overall health and wellbeing.